Regular Dental Cleanings Brush Oral Problems Away

 What are regular dental cleanings?

 It is important to understand what a regular dental cleaning is.
 This is a procedure necessary to maintain healthy gums.
 To be more specific, it involves cleaning the shallow spaces between the teeth and the gums to minimize the build-up of plaque and tartar.
 Plaque is a sticky bacterial deposit that can ultimately lead to tooth decay.
 Tartar, on the other hand, is a hard, calcified deposit on the teeth and is another cause for tooth decay.
-Regular dental cleanings by a dentist combined with daily brushing and flossing the gums leads to clean and healthy gums.
+Regular dental cleanings by a dentist combined with daily brushing and flossing the gums lead to clean and healthy gums.

 Why are regular dental cleanings necessary?